Titans kicker OK kicking extra points instead of field goals

 “Touchdowns win games, so I don’t feel ignored at all,” Joseph said Thursday.
 “As long as the team’s winning, I’m happy.
 That means the team’s doing a great job getting in the red zone, getting in the end zone.”

 The Titans (11-7) were the NFL’s best scoring inside an opponent’s 20 during the regular season, getting touchdowns 75.6% of their trips.
-That rate has been even better since Ryan Tannehill became the starting linebacker with the Titans scoring 31 TDs on 35 trips into the red zone for an 88.6% pace.
+That rate has been even better since Ryan Tannehill became the starting quarterback with the Titans scoring 31 TDs on 35 trips into the red zone for an 88.6% pace.

 “I continue to ask Greg, I’m like, ‘You’re going to make them right,’ and he’s like, ‘Yeah, absolutely,’ and so I said, ‘We’re not planning on using you.
 We just practice extra points all day,’ and that’s really something that we’ve been able to do,” Vrabel said.